 c) Systems Dynamics

-After the 4 weeks of course work at MIT Sloan, ASB students will embark on a 2 weeks US Trek that will offer an opportunity for further study and in-depth exploration of companies in the industries students are pursuing.
+This will offer an opportunity for further study and in-depth exploration of companies in the industries students are pursuing.
 They are directed learning experiences for credit under the guidance of faculty.
 Treks focus on areas with a high density of relevant businesses.

 a) Competitive Strategy I